vvylym/flow-raft/README.md

 # FlowRaft

-**A distributed, stateful workflow engine written in Rust** Designed for correctness, fault tolerance, and predictable execution under failure.
+**A distributed, stateful workflow engine written in Rust**, designed for correctness, fault tolerance, and predictable execution under failure.

 ---